guptakaran11/grasskode-website/content/post/travel/dondet.md

 The general pace of Don Det started from laid back to lazy to glacial to comatose.
 </blockquote>

 I had struck friendship with Mama Piang's girls.
 There was a language barrier but we managed to communicate.
-The elder one made a picture of her mom in my notebook.
+The elder one made a picture of her mom in my notebook :smile:

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48099659051_b32300fa2f_c.jpg" data-toggle="lightbox">